d12frosted/elpa-mirror/melpa/simple-paren-readme.txt

 with active region and \\[universal-argument] until end of word int|eractive		==> int(eractive)

-With ‘simple-paren-honor-padding-p’ set to ‘t’, active region and \\[universal-argument]
+With `simple-paren-honor-padding-p’ set to ‘t', active region and \\[universal-argument]
 | foo		==> ( foo )